dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 self-depricating defense mechanisms.
 Instead, there's only a faint aura, an indication of black-body radiation, coupled with what must certainly contain blistering heat from contained energy.
+Ne touchez pas!
+No toque las superficies calientes!
+Daß der Kaffee faktisch heiß ist!　直火は使用できません！

-Ne touchez pas! [additional generic language warnings for hot coffee] But I wonder, what would the world see if the self-imposed restraints marring my heart's light could be released?
+But I wonder, what would the world see if the self-imposed restraints marring my heart's light could be released?
 What would my observer see?
 Could he see himself, as he truly is?
 Who cares what the world thinks.
 That lil guy needs a mirror.